 Where is the English translation?

 You can hide or reveal the English translations for both Sign Identification labels and the whole clip.
-The link for this command is at the bottom of each page, as shown below:
+The link for this command is at the bottom of each page.

 What do the sign identification labels mean?

-The Iltyem-iltyem project is working with consultants from a number of language groups in Central Australia – Anmatyerr (Eastern, Central and Western), Arrernte, Alyawarr, Kaytetye and Ngaatjatjarra.
-Each spoken language is different, and each one has its individual writing system.
+The Iltyem-iltyem project is working with consultants from a number of different language groups and communities in Central Australia and northern Australia.
+Each spoken language is different, and each has a conventional writing system, or orthography.

 The sign identification labels are based on words from the spoken language of each language group.
-They do not represent the full range of meaning of the words, nor the signs.
-They are labels only, which relate to a core concept conveyed by the sign.
+It is important to note that they do not represent the full range of meaning of the signs.
+They are just labels which relate to a core concept conveyed by the sign.
 The English equivalents are provided to give a translation equivalent for each sign.
-The English label also provide a ‘bridge’ between the sign identifications for signs used across language groups.
+The English sign labels also enable searches across language groups in the sign dictionary for signs with equivalent meanings.

 How do the sign identification labels link to the signs?

-On the website, the sign identification labels for each sign clip are separated by commas.
+If a particular sign video clip in the dictionary has more than one sign, the sign identification labels for separate signs are separated by commas.
 These show the signs that are used in the clip, in the order that they appear.
-The sign identification labels are not time-aligned to individual signs within the clip, but rather to the clip as a whole.

 This is an example of a sign clip with two signs: Clarrie Kemarr Long signing IRRETY and ARLKWEM (EAGLE/EAT).